 Infantry general of the Wehrmacht Heer (Army) and Chief of the Army General Staff.
 Krebs was pretty much Hitler's military arm during the last days of Nazi Germany, ordering around officers on the front lines to fight till the very end, and subsequently presided Fegelein's court-martial.
 After Hitler's suicide, he and Burgdorf stayed behind and together committed suicide on May 2, 1945.

-- Honor Before Reason: Remembers Germanys humiliating surrender after WWI and rather commits suicide than goes through it again.
+- Honor Before Reason: Remembers Germanys humiliating surrender after WWI and would rather commit suicide than go through it again.

 - I Need a Freaking Drink: Often seen drinking alcohol.